itom-project/plugins/niDAQmx/docs/niDAQmx.rst

 The following parameters are mandatory or optional for initializing an instance of this plugin:

     .. plugininitparams::
-        :plugin: NI-DAQmx
+        :plugin: niDAQmx

 Parameters
 ==========

-These parameters are available and can be used to configure the **NI-DAQmx** instance.
+These parameters are available and can be used to configure the **niDAQmx** instance.
 During the runtime of an instance, the value of these parameters is obtained by the method *getParam*, writeable parameters can be changed using *setParam*.
 In general the string returned is a semicolon comma separated string.
 Groups are separated by semicolon, elements inside groups with a comma.
 Example: the answer of taskStatus => "ai,0;ao,0;ci,-1;co,-1;di,-1;do,-1"